Start reading more in 2021 with January's most exciting book releases

 ‘We Could Be Heroes’ by Mike Chen (available January 26, starting at $12.99; amazon.com)

-One day Jamie wakes up and can read and erase people’s minds, but has lost all memory of his past.
-The same happens to Zoe, who wakes up to find she’s gifted with superhero strength and speed but no recollection of who she was prior.
+One day Jamie wakes up and can read and erase people’s minds, but he’s lost all memory of his past.
+The same happens to Zoe, who wakes up to find she’s gifted with superhero strength and speed but has no recollection of who she was prior.
 The two become archrivals until they meet in a memory-loss support group where they realize that the key to unlocking their pasts is through each other.
-But when an ongoing threat puts people’s lives at stake, the two have no choice but to trust one another.
+But when an ongoing threat puts people’s lives at stake, the two have no choice but to trust each other.
 Can they become the heroes the world needs?